MediaComem/comem-archioweb/subjects/express-best-practices/README.md

 });
 ```

-However, you will need to wrap every callback in those annoying `try/catch` blocks in order to handle errors.
-This leads to a lot of unnecesary repetition.
-Could we do better?
+However, you will need to wrap every callback in those **annoying `try/catch` blocks** in order to handle errors.
+This leads to a lot of unnecesary repetition. **Could we do better?**

 ### Async Handler Middleware

-We can create a wrapper function that automatically catches errors and passes them to the next middleware in Express.
+We can create a **wrapper function** that automatically catches errors and passes them to the next Express middleware.

 ```js
 const asyncHandler = fn => (req, res, next) =>